randyrossi/vicii-kawari/REGISTERS.md

 ----------------|-------------
 BIT 1,2  | PORT 1 AUTO INCREMENT FLAGS<br>0=NONE<br>1=INC<br>2=DEC<br>3=UNUSED
 BIT 3,4  | PORT 2 AUTO INCREMENT FLAGS<br>0=NONE<br>1=INC<br>2=DEC<br>3=UNUSED
-BIT 5    | UNUSED
+BIT 5    | Persist busy status flag (see below)
-BIT 6    | Extra Registers Overlay at 0x0000 Enable/Disable
+BIT 6    | Extra 256 registers overlay at 0x0000 Enable/Disable
-BIT 7    | Persist Flag (Changes to some registers will persist between reboots) BIT 8    | Deactivate Extra Registers
+BIT 7    | Persist Flag (see below) Changes to some registers will persist between reboots) BIT 8    | Deactivate Extra Registers

+When BIT 7 is 1, changes to some registers (like color palette, composite luma, phase, amplitude, etc) will be persisted to the MCU's EEPROM flashram and restored on reboot.
+Each register change must be written to the MCU's EEPROM so the MCU may not be able to keep up with many register changes back to back.
+To avoid lost changes, the 6502 should check BIT 5 and make sure it is 0 before attempting to set the next register.
+For boards that do not support persistence, BIT 7 has no function and BIT 5 is always 0.
+If BIT 7 is not enabled, BIT 5 can be ignored.

 VIDEO_MODE1 | Description
 ------------|------------